 In June 2018, I was awarded the UCL Student Union Student Choice Award for “Outstanding Research Supervision”, with the award highlighted in the UCL MAPS Faculty news.
 Following this I was shortlisted for the Times Higher Education Awards 2018 for “Outstanding Research Supervisor of the Year”.
 In October 2018, I was promoted to Professor in the Department of Chemistry in UCL, with the title Chair of Computational Materials Design.

-Dr David O. Scanlon
+Professor David O. Scanlon

 Department of Chemistry